Man and daughter in Mongolia

 Below is a chart to show the significant characteristics of the Hmong and Mongolians.
 If you look at this chart, you can see that they have hardly anything in common.

 The Mongols lived mainly in colder climates and were nomadic herders.
-Even today, if you travel to Mongolia, you will find many still living in the gers or yurts.
+Even today, if you travel to Mongolia, many still live in the gers or yurts.
 They produce a lot of cashmere, wool, and other yarns.
 The climate the Mongols live in is frigid.

 In almost every way, the Hmong and Mongols are very different groups of people.
 They have very little in common except that their names may sound similar to many people.